wad4444/WCS/docs/docs/api/skill.md

 * Parameters: `StarterParams` - a generic type.

 ### `IsDestroyed()`
-Returns if the skill is destroyed / removed from the character.
+Returns true if the skill is destroyed / removed from the [Character].

 **`Returns:`**
 * boolean